dotnet/AspNetCore.Docs/aspnet/tutorials/first-web-api.rst

 .. image:: first-web-api/_static/architecture.png

 - The client is whatever consumes the web API (browser, mobile app, and so forth).
 We aren’t writing a client in this tutorial.
-We'll use `Postman <https://www.getpostman.com/>`__ or `Fiddler <http://www.fiddler2.com/fiddler2/>`__  for the client to test the app.
+We'll use `Postman <https://www.getpostman.com/>`__ to test the app.
 - A *model* is an object that represents the data in your application.
 In this case, the only model is a to-do item.
 Models are represented as simple C# classes (POCOs).
 - A *controller* is an object that handles HTTP requests and creates the HTTP response.
 This app will have a single controller.
 - To keep the tutorial simple, the app doesn’t use a database.
 Instead, it just keeps to-do items in memory.
 But we’ll still include a (trivial) data access layer, to illustrate the separation between the web API and the data layer.
 For a tutorial that uses a database, see :doc:`first-mvc-app/index`.